-C. NOTICE OF NON-DISCRIMINATION AND COMPLIANCE WITH TITLE IX, CHAPTER 622, AND SECTION 504 - MASSACHUSETTS GENERAL LAW, CHAPTER 622 OF THE ACTS OF 1971:
+C. NOTICE OF NON-DISCRIMINATION AND COMPLIANCE WITH TITLE IX, CHAPTER 622, AND SECTION 504 - Massachusetts General Law, Chapter 622 of the Acts of 1971:

-The Montachusett Regional Vocational Technical School District, in accordance with Title IX of the Education Amendments of 1972, declares that the school system does not and will not discriminate on the basis of gender in the educational programs and activities.
-This policy will extend not only to students with regard to educational opportunities, but also to employees with regard to employment opportunities.
+The Montachusett Regional Vocational Technical School District, in accordance with Title IX of the Education Amendments of 1972, declares that the school system does not and will not discriminate on the basis of race, color, ethnicity, religion, national origins, age, sex, gender identity, sexual orientation, homelessness, disability or limited English proficiency in admission to, access to, employment in, or treatment in it's programs and activities.